daspartho/SpotiByeAds/README.md

 # SpotiByeAds

 No one likes interruptions! right?
 So this program detects when an advertisement plays by monitoring the type of the track that is currently playing, using the Spotipy API.
-When an ad is detected, the program restarts Spotify by the os module and plays it via pynput, which skips the ad and starts right where you left off.
+When an ad is detected, the program restarts Spotify via the OS module and plays it via Pynput, which skips the ad and starts right where you left off.

 ### Installation
 ```